saltyorg/docs/docs/reference/accounts.md

       - Default is `/mnt/unionfs/downloads/nzbs`.

-       - Example: With the default path, NZBGet downloads would go to `/mnt/unionfs/downloads/nzbs/nzbget/completed`, where as, SABnzbd downloads would go to `/mnt/unionfs/downloads/nzbs/sabnzbd/complete`.
+       - Example: With the default path, NZBGet downloads would go to `/mnt/unionfs/downloads/nzbs/nzbget/completed` and SABnzbd downloads would go to `/mnt/unionfs/downloads/nzbs/sabnzbd/complete`.

     - `torrents`: Path for BitTorrent app downloads.